Why Schools Need Music

 Musicians have structurally and functionally different brains compared with non-musicians.
 In particular, the areas of the brain used to process music are larger or more active in musicians.
 Even just starting to learn a musical instrument changes the neurophysiology of the brain.
 (Source: Johns Hopkins Brain Science Institute)

-Students who report consistent high levels of involvement in instrumental music over the middle and high school years show significantly higher levels of mathematics proficiency by grade 12.
+Students who report consistent, high-level involvement in instrumental music over the middle and high school years show significantly higher levels of mathematics proficiency by grade 12.
 (Source: Champions of Change: The Impact of the Arts on Learning)

 Music training improves scores in spatial-temporal reasoning used in higher levels of science and math.
 (Source: Keeping Mozart in Mind)